 If you’re looking for more convenience, fast results and better bang for your buck, we recommend concentrated mushroom extracts.
-They are 100% water soluble which means they can be simply added to hot or cold water, smoothies or juices, coffee or tea and many other recipes.
+Mushroom extracts are 100% water soluble which means they can be simply added to hot or cold water, smoothies or juices, coffee or tea and many other recipes.

-There are also many superfood blends on the market that contain mushroom extracts (check out our new Mushroom Latte range).
+There are also many superfood blends on the market that contain mushroom extracts (check out our medicinal mushroom lattes).
 These can be a delicious and easy way to include mushrooms in your diet.
 You may find them to be more convenient for you and your kids!